wongtsejian/Solidity-Cookbook-wtj/Starter Template/README.md

 # Overview

-Copy the nix shell and package.json to setup a basic solidity dev environment out of the box.
+Copy the shell.nix and package.json to setup a basic solidity dev environment out of the box.

 # Nix